 More than 10,000 strong, School alumni lead in every segment of the industry, from hotels to restaurants, from private clubs to contract service companies, and from theme parks to interval management companies-creating an incredibly influential network.
 The School alumni excel in other service industries as well, and in graduate schools, as entrepreneurs and as corporate executives.

 The alumni who have shaped the hospitality industry have also helped shape The School.
-The Alumni Association of The School of Hospitality Business gives back to its alma mater in many ways.
-Alumni return to the classroom as Visiting Leaders; they support students as Spartan Sponsor mentors; they provide direction as Alumni Association Executive Board, Appointed Board and Real Estate Investment Management advisory council members; they participate in the many School events and functions; and they provide invaluable financial support through donations.
+The alumni give back to its alma mater generously in many ways.
+Alumni return to the classroom as Visiting Leaders, they support students as Spartan Sponsor mentors, they provide advisory direction, they participate in many School events and functions, and they provide invaluable financial support through donations.

-If you are a graduate of the Broad College of Business with a bachelor’s, master’s or doctoral degree, you are invited to authenticate your directory record and become a member of the Broad College alumni community.
+If you are a graduate of the Broad College of Business (including The School of Hospitality Business), you are invited to authenticate your directory record and become a member of the Broad College alumni community.

 After you become a member of the community, you can update your profile and choose to share as much or as little information as you like.
 In turn, you can re-connect with your business classmates and friends using messages and by sharing career and personal milestones on your own class notes page.